 Operating revenues and expenses: The District's statement of revenues, expenses and changes in net position distinguish between operating and nonoperating revenues and expenses.
 Operating revenues result from exchange transactions associated with providing health care services, the District's principal activity.
 Operating expenses are all expenses incurred to provide health care services other than financing costs.
 Investment income and noncapital contributions and grants are reported as nonoperating revenues.
-Amounts restricted for capital purposes are reported as capital grants and contributions and are included in net position.

 Grant and contribution income: Revenues from grants and contributions (including contributions of capital assets) are recognized when all eligibility requirements, including time requirements, are met.
 Grants and contributions may be restricted for either specific operating purposes or for capital purposes.
 Amounts that are unrestricted or restricted for specific operating purposes are reported as nonoperating revenues.
-Amounts restricted for capital purposes are reported as capital grants and contributions and are included as other changes in net position.
+Amounts restricted for capital purposes are reported as capital grants and contributions.

 Sales tax revenue: Sales tax revenue is recognized when measurable and the underlying exchange has occurred.
 Revenues are restricted by county ordinance for the payment of debt service.
-Sales tax receivable for the year ended September 30, 2023, is approximately \$445,000, and is recorded in other receivables on the statement of net position.
+Sales tax receivable for the year ended September 30, 2024, is approximately \$470,000 and is recorded in other receivables on the statement of net position.